howdyravi/AL-Interface-Tracker/README.md

 - 🔍 Detects and displays **interface definitions** across your AL workspace.
 - 🧭 Lists all **implementations grouped by workspace folder**.
-- 👁️ Quickly **open interface definitions** via right-click context menu.
+- 👁️ Navigate to the Interface Defination using **open interface**.
 - 🧩 Recognizes **quoted** and **multiline interface**.
 - 🧰 Convenient commands to **refresh** and **collapse** the tree.
+- 📖 **Search Interface** definition without scolling the whole list.

 ---